eProsima/Micro-XRCE-DDS/test/profiling/README.md

 # Profiling test

-Profiling test is composed of tree components:
+Profiling test is composed of three components:

 * A minimal Agent with just `UAGENT_CED_PROFILE` enable.
 * A publisher developed with the Client library.